philipturner/metal-benchmarks/README.md

 _ILP stands for instruction-level parallelism.
 It is the number of operations you could theoretically execute in parallel, on a superscalar processor._

 The next graphs show instructions per cycle in the entire compute unit.
 This is the reciprocal of amortized cycles/instruction.
 There are 128 ALUs, and instructions from 4 simds are dispatched every cycle.
 No simdgroup can have instructions dispatched in two consecutive cycles.
 Therefore, we need 8 resident simdgroups to reach the maximum throughput.
+However, when the scheduler passes over each SIMD, it might dispatch two instructions at once.
+Only if those are two 16-bit instructions.

 FADD, FMUL, FFMA, and IADD have the same latency/throughput characteristics.
 As long as FFMA is performed as `(x * y) + y`, it will only have two register dependencies.
 In this situation only, it behaves similarly to `FADD`.